Common Terms in Procurement

-Supplier management is a set of principles, processes, and tools that can help organisations maximise supplier relationships, minimise risks, and manage overheads throughout the entire relationship life-cycle.
-Active supplier management entails creating closer and more collaborative relationships with key suppliers to achieve greater value and reduce risks.
+Supplier management is a set of principles, processes, and tools that can help organisations to maximize the value of supplier relationships, minimize risks, and manage overheads throughout the entire relationship lifecycle.
+It entails creating closer and more collaborative relationships with key suppliers to achieve greater value and reduce risks.

-It is important to know specifications of the products or services required, the legal framework for their acquisition and their availability in the market.
-Not taking these three concepts into account increases the risk of not finding required items, procuring incorrect items, or not respecting local norms and behaviours when purchasing them.
+It is important to know what are the specifications of the products or services needed, the legal framework for their acquisition and the existence of these in the market.
+Not taking these three concepts into account increases the risk of not finding what are expected, procuring something not needed, or not respecting local norms and behaviors when purchasing them.

 The objectives of an effective supplier relationship management are to:

 - Foster long-term relationships and joint value creation.